buildbuddy-io/buildbuddy/docs/remote-bazel-introduction.md

 - `--runner_exec_properties`: Platform properties to configure the remote runner.
   - Ex.
 To run on a self-hosted executor pool, you could use `--runner_exec_properties=use-self-hosted-executors=true --runner_exec_properties=Pool=custom-pool`
-- `--remote_headers`: Remote headers to be applied to the execution request for the remote runner.
+- `--remote_run_header`: Remote headers to be applied to the execution request for the remote runner.
   - These are useful for passing platform properties containing secrets.
 Platform properties set via remote header will not be displayed on the UI and will not be included in the snapshot key (which contains regular platform properties).